GNU-Linuxer/LeetCode-Practice/README.md

 Files within `./PartiallyCorrect/` folder represents potentially correct solutions that do not pass all test cases

+Files within `./PrevAttempt/` folder represents my previous incorrect approaches before reaching to a correct solution in the `./Code/` folder

 Programming files are named as following: `Q<question_number><difficulty>.<coding_language>` , such as `Q21E.java` or `Q143M.java`